 Status: Succes

-The Soviet Luna program was a set of Russian moon missions ranging from orbiters, to landers, to sample return missions.
+The Soviet Luna program was a set of Russian moon missions ranging from orbiters to landers, to sample return missions.
 The details of the program can be found here.
 This section of the web page describes the earth lander used for the mission.
 Luna 16, together with Luna 20 and Luna 24 returned several hundred grams of lunar dust.
 The entry capsule resembled the Vostok capsule as a round spherical entry shape using a single parachute.
 As the entry was ballistic it experienced 450 g's before deploying the parachute afterwards.

 Operator: NASA